18F/PriceHistoryAPI/README.md

   This is a small data file, but when placed in the correct (not example) cookedData directory, will allow the execution of "python SolrLodr.py" to load 23K records of completely public data for testing your own site.

+### Public domain

+This project is in the worldwide [public domain](LICENSE.md).
+As stated in [CONTRIBUTING](CONTRIBUTING.md):

+> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+>
+> All contributions to this project will be relatedsed under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.